-If this was the case it would be required of you to remove your products from the site, and you may even be removed from being able to use the Shopify payment provider.
+If this was the case it would be required you to remove your products from the site, and you may even be removed from being able to use the Shopify payment provider.

-In addition to that, there some trouble that you can get into when selling branded products.
+In addition to that, there is some trouble that you can get into when selling branded products.
 Some are: